nestjs/docs.nestjs.com/content/graphql/quick-start.md

 #### Schema first

 To use the schema first approach, start by adding a `typePaths` property to the options object.
+The `typePaths` property indicates where the `GraphQLModule` should look for GraphQL SDL schema definition files you'll be writing.
+These files will be combined in memory; this allows you to split your schemas into several files and locate them near their resolvers.

 ```typescript
 GraphQLModule.forRoot({